-- Consulting with the wardens, prepare two messages for the congregation: - a) One from you, expressing gratitude for your mutual ministry and your intent to end the ministerial relationship with the parish.
-It is helpful to share information about what your future plans may be. - b) One from the wardens, setting forth the vestry's plan for leavetaking and the parish's future, expressing affirmation and hope. - c) If at all possible, time the receipt of these messages to happen in tandem with or just after the announcement to the congregation.
-Notify in writing the Bishop's Office (including the date of your last service) and the Church Pension Fund (especially on retirement).
-Copy Michael Spencer, Diocesan Benefits Administrator, on this communication. - Send a forwarding address to the diocesan office as soon as you can. - Schedule and plan an exit interview with the Canon to the Ordinary and one with the vestry and parish leaders. - Plan for a liturgical ending with the parish in the context of worship (see Book of Occasional Services). - Plan to say a formal goodbye to shut-ins, staff, and parish groups. - Plan final visits with individuals with whom you have special relationships. - Issue an invitation to anyone who has "unfinished business" with you to come and talk. - Plan ways of saying goodbye to those who have been particularly supportive. - Make sure to clean out your office by the time of the official "last Sunday," but do so gradually. - Clean out personal files, including computer files.
-You may wish to leave files that would be helpful to following clergy.
-Consult with Bishop's Office about handling of confidential pastoral information. - Let the congregation know in writing that, while you will remain friendly, after your departure you will no longer do pastoral or priestly things with them (even in the interim period), such as leading a service or preaching at a wedding, baptism or funeral.
+- Consulting with the wardens, send two letters to the congregation: - a) One from you, expressing gratitude for your mutual ministry and your intent to end the ministerial relationship with the parish.
+It is helpful to share information about what your future plans may be. - b) One from the wardens, setting forth the vestry's plan for leavetaking and the parish's future, expressing affirmation and hope. - c) Typically these letters are mailed on the same day or the day after an announcement is made to the congregation in the context of a principal worship service. - Notify in writing the Bishop's Office (including the date of your last service) and the Church Pension Fund (especially on retirement).
+Copy Molly Girard, Diocesan Administrator, on this communication. - Share with wardens and begin filling out the "In/Out Processing Checklist for Clergy" available on the diocesan website.
+Note the request to send a forwarding address to the diocesan office. - Schedule and plan an exit interview with the Canon to the Ordinary and one with the vestry and parish leaders. - Plan for a liturgical ending with the parish in the context of worship (see Book of Occasional Services).
+Coordinate with Canon to the Ordinary so that a representative from the Bishop's Office can participate. - Plan to say a formal goodbye to shut-ins, staff, and parish groups. - Plan final visits with individuals with whom you have special relationships. - Issue an invitation to anyone who has "unfinished business" with you to come and talk. - Plan ways of saying goodbye to those who have been particularly supportive. - Make sure to clean out your office by the time of the official "last Sunday," but do so gradually. - Clean out personal files, including computer files.
+You may wish to leave files that would be helpful to the interim.
+Consult with Bishop's Office about handling of confidential pastoral information. - Let the congregation know in writing that, while you will remain friends, after your departure you will no longer do pastoral or priestly things with them (even in the interim period), such as leading a service or preaching at a wedding, baptism or funeral.
 You will come back for a parish event only at the new rector's invitation, and then in the capacity as a former rector. - Prepare a thank-you and/or farewell piece for the parish newsletter. - To facilitate the transition in pastoral care, summarize in writing any pertinent information about the sick, shut-ins or others needing pastoral care (sharing with pastoral care committee if there is one). - Within the context of preaching the gospel, name your feelings and issues of closure in sermons.
 Do so in ways that allow you to share the experience of change and loss with the congregation, but don't lure the congregation into taking care of your feelings of sadness or ambivalence.

 - If there is a gap between your departure and the arrival of the next clergy person to serve the parish during the transition, be sure arrangements have been made through the Bishop's Office for emergency pastoral coverage.
-Be sure that lay leaders know about these arrangements. - Have a party, in whatever style is most comfortable for the congregation.
+Be sure that lay leaders know about these arrangements. - Have a party, in whatever style is most comfortable for the congregation!